Roman Empire History, Facts, Map

 Roman Empire had its golden age during the reign offew emperors from the same dynasty such as Nerva, Trajan, Hadrian, Antoninus Pius, Marcus Aurelius and Commodus. (between A.D.
 96 and 192)

-Diocletian Reforms and Tetrarchy – Augustus & Caesar
+Diocletian Reforms and Tetrarchy – Augustus and Caesar

 After this dynasty, Roman throne was changed a lot due to military coup d’états.
 Following a chaotic period during the 3rd century, first reformation movement came from the Emperor Diocletian.
 Having put the turbulent political life of Rome in order, Diocletian developed the model of tetrarchy.